pagekit/docs/getting-started/installation.md

 ### Step 1 - Language

 In the first step of the setup process we have to choose the main language for the site.
-It will be the default language used on the backend and frontend.
+It will be the default language used on the admin panel and frontend.
 Both can be changed at any time later.

 ### Step 2 - Database